korpling/CoraXMLModules/README.md

 If false, a separate span for each of the layout elements _page_, _column_ and _line_ (https://cora.readthedocs.io/en/latest/document-model/#layout) is created.
-If true, only spans for lines are created containing the complete reference information, i.e. the page, the column and line.
+If true, additionaly for each line a span is created containing the complete reference information, i.e. the page, the column and the line number.

 ### export.layer\_for\_comments